tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

-## 19.2 Lesson Plan: Bit, A Python Library
+## 19.2 Lesson Plan: Bit, a Python Library

 ### Overview

-Today's class students will begin to interact with blockchains using Python libraries `web3.py`, `bit`, and will also learn how BIP44 works in preparation for the homework.
+In today's class, students will begin to interact with blockchains using Python libraries `web3.py`, `bit`, and will also learn how BIP44 works in preparation for the homework.

-The goal of today's class is for the students to understand how to talk to Ethereum and Bitcoin nodes using Python, and to understand how wallets work across the blockchain ecosystem.
+The goal today is for students to understand how to talk to Ethereum and Bitcoin nodes using Python, and to understand how wallets work across the blockchain ecosystem.

 ### Class Objectives